 Using Lights to Increase Productivity

 As mentioned above, it is best to position benches, shelving and plants to take the best advantage of the natural light that is available to the greenhouse.
-That said it is possible to lengthen the growing season, volume of plants that can be grown and productivity with the use of artificial lights.
-T5 Fluorescent lights have several advantages for greenhouse space saving.
+That said it is possible to lengthen the growing season, the volume of plants that can be grown, and produced with the use of artificial lights.
+Not forgetting that quality commercial grow lights with LEDs could also work wonders when it comes to helping with the growth of plants and crops.
+Alongside that, T5 Fluorescent lights have several advantages for greenhouse space-saving.
 They do not require large bulky external ballasts, and are very low profile and can be attached to the bottom of a shelf to provide light to the plants on the next shelf down.
 Just be sure to have proper channeling for moisture from the plants above.
-Bulbs are available in warm, cool and full spectrum and they produce very little heat allowing them to be positioned quite close to growing plants.
+Bulbs are available in warm, cool and full-spectrum and they produce very little heat allowing them to be positioned quite close to growing plants.
 They are available in 48 inch long 2, 4, 6 and 8 tube models that are perfect for any width shelf.

 Using Space Saving Hydroponics Towers

 Hydroponics towers are a growing innovation that is hard to ignore when it comes to getting the most from each square foot.
 These systems stack growing containers in clever configurations so that plants still get light, but are vertically stacked to save ground space.
 Several different varieties are available to suit almost any greenhouse application.